Bachelor of Social Work

 2. A minimum grade of “B” in SCWK 2013 Introduction to Social Welfare and a minimum grade of “B” in SCWK 2023 Introduction to Social Work*.

 Note: Applicants who do not satisfy these minimum academic requirements are not considered further in the selection process.

-- A critical awareness of the interaction among the individual and the social, political, and economic aspects of society and a demonstrated recognition that the major contribution to more problems is the structure of society rather than the individual.
+3. A critical awareness of the interaction among the individual and the social, political, and economic aspects of society and a demonstrated recognition that for structural social workers the main focus for change is the structure of society rather than the individual.

-- Evidence of familiarity with, and commitment to, the profession of social work, as well as the capacity to learn from experience.
+4. Evidence of familiarity with, and commitment to, the profession of social work, as well as the capacity to learn from experience.

-|CGPA on program or most recent 60 credit hours (minimum 3.0)||30%|
+|CGPA on a program or most recent 30 credit hours

 |Experience (work, volunteer, life and learning from experience)||20%|